vacp2p/rfc/content/docs/rfcs/13/README.md

 In order for a Waku message to be eligible for storage:
 - it MUST be a _valid_ [14/WAKU2-MESSAGE](https://rfc.vac.dev/spec/14/).
-- the `timestamp` field MUST be populated with the Unix epoch time at which the message was generated.
+- the `timestamp` field MUST be populated with the Unix epoch time at which the message was generated in nanoseconds.
 If at the time of storage the `timestamp` deviates by more than 20 seconds either into the past or the future when compared to the store node’s internal clock, the store node MAY reject the message.